Lutheranism

-Lutheranism or Evangelical Lutheranism is a major branch of Protestantism that emerged under the work of Martin Luther, the 16th-century German friar and reformer whose efforts to reform the theology and practices of the Catholic Church launched the Reformation in 1517.
+Lutheranism or Evangelical Lutheranism is a major branch of Protestantism that arose under the work of Martin Luther, the 16th-century German friar and reformer whose efforts to reform the theology and practices of the Catholic Church helped launch the Reformation in 1517.
 (Note: The faith is referred to as Evangelical Lutheranism, Evangelicalism, and Lutheranism.
-Certain Evangelical-Lutheran denominations may use the full form Evangelical Lutheran (such as the Evangelical Lutheran Church in Kenya, Wisconsin Evangelical Lutheran Synod, and Evangelical Lutheran Church of Finland), while others may simply use Evangelical (as with the Evangelical Church in Germany) or Lutheran (as with the Lutheran Church – Missouri Synod) in their names.)
-The Lutheran Churches adhere to the Bible and the Ecumenical Creeds, with Lutheran doctrine being explicated in the Book of Concord.
+Certain Evangelical-Lutheran denominations may use the full form Evangelical Lutheran (such as the Evangelical Lutheran Church in Kenya, Wisconsin Evangelical Lutheran Synod, and Evangelical Lutheran Church of Finland), while others may simply use Evangelical (as with the Evangelical Church in Germany) or Lutheran (as with the Lutheran Church – Missouri Synod) in their names.
+A number of churches reference the Augsburg Confession in their names, such as the Evangelical Church of the Augsburg Confession in Poland, Evangelical Church of the Augsburg Confession in Slovakia, Protestant Church of the Augsburg Confession in Austria, among others.)
+The Lutheran churches adhere to the Bible and the ecumenical creeds, with Lutheran doctrine being explicated in the Book of Concord.
 Lutherans hold themselves to be in continuity with the apostolic church and affirm the writings of the Church Fathers and the first four ecumenical councils.

 The schism between Roman Catholicism and Lutheranism, which was formalized in the Edict of Worms of 1521, centered on two points: the proper source of authority in the church, often called the formal principle of the Reformation, and the doctrine of justification, the material principle of Lutheran theology.
 (Note: Cf. material and formal principles in theology) Lutheranism advocates a doctrine of justification "by Grace alone through faith alone on the basis of Scripture alone", the doctrine that scripture is the final authority on all matters of faith.
 This contrasts with the belief of the Roman Catholic Church, defined at the Council of Trent, which contends that final authority comes from both Scripture and tradition.
-In Lutheranism, tradition is subordinate to Scripture and is cherished for its role in the proclamation of the Gospel.
+In Lutheranism, tradition is subordinate to Scripture but is cherished for its role in the proclamation of the Gospel.